Chaldal

-Chaldal.com (Bengali: চালডাল.কম), founded in 2013, is a grocery e-commerce platform in Bangladesh.
+Chaldal (চালডাল), founded in 2013, is a grocery e-commerce platform in Bangladesh.
 The company offers its services via a website and mobile apps for Android and iOS.
 “Chaldal” is a Bengali word colloquially used to refer to "groceries" (Chal means Rice, and Dal means Pulses).
 Chaldal started as an online grocery service provider and has since gone on to redefine supply chains, ease commodity trade, support refugee camps, and reduce food wastage by building technology into the supply chain, all the way back to the farms.

 Chaldal operates in Dhaka, Narayanganj, Chittagong, Jashore, Khulna, Sylhet, and Rajshahi.
 As of February 2022, it has a total of 28 active warehouses.

-Description
+History

 Chaldal was founded by Waseem Alim (Founder and CEO), Zia Ashraf (Founder and COO), and Tejas Viswanath (Founder and CTO).
 The company initially started with one warehouse/ office in Gulshan, Dhaka while offering next day delivery.

 In 2017, Chaldal received financing from IFC (International Finance Corporation), World Bank.
 The company has also received funding from other private, national and international venture capitalists through different series of investments.

 Chaldal has a website and Android and iOS app for smartphone users where users can order products.
 Orders can also be phoned in.
 Customers can choose their preferred time slots for delivery.

+Business model

+Chaldal has been described as one of the earliest grocery delivery startups to adopt the "dark store" model, stocking its own inventory in dedicated warehouses rather than sourcing from retail partners, which allows it to offer real-time product availability and delivery within an hour.
+Beyond its core grocery marketplace, the company operates GoGo Bangla, an on-demand logistics service that delivers orders for other small e-commerce businesses, and the Chaldal Vegetable Network, which connects farmers directly with retailers to supply fresh produce.

+In December 2021, Chaldal acquired the e-pharmacy startup BanglaMeds as part of its expansion into a direct-to-consumer pharmacy vertical.